FLS Information Bulletin

 The assessment component is a two-part, proctored exam that covers cognitive knowledge and manual skills.

 The cognitive component is a timed multiple-choice exam administered via computer.
-It is designed to test the understanding and application of the basic fundamentals of laparoscopy with emphasis on clinical judgment or intraoperative decision-making.
+It is designed to test the understanding and application of the basic fundamentals of laparoscopy with emphasis on clinical judgment or intra-operative decision-making.

 The manual skills component evaluates skills based on efficiency (speed) and precision (accuracy) of the surgeon’s maneuvers using the FLS Laparoscopic Trainer Box.
-The test consists of five non-procedure specific simulation exercises incorporating most of the psychomotor skills necessary for basic laparoscopic surgery.
+The test consists of five non-procedure specific simulation tasks incorporating most of the psychomotor skills necessary for basic laparoscopic surgery.